taf-society/Durbyn.jl/README.md

 ## About

-**Durbyn** is a Julia package that implements the functionality of the R **forecast** package, providing tools for time series forecasting.
-The name Durbyn traces back to Kurdish, where Dur means “far” and Byn means “to see,” together signifying binoculars, which is why the package logo features them.
+**Durbyn** is a Julia package that implements functionality of the R **forecast** package, providing tools for time-series forecasting.

+Durbyn — Kurdish for “binoculars” (Dur, far + Byn, to see), embodies foresight through science.
+Like Hari Seldon’s psychohistory in Asimov’s Foundation, we seek to glimpse the shape of tomorrow through the disciplined clarity of mathematics.

 This package is currently under development and will be part of the **TAFS Forecasting Ecosystem**, an open-source initiative.